 Each of our named executive officers is eligible to participate in the executive bonus plan.
-Mr. Albers' target bonus opportunity is based solely on corporate performance goals, and Dr. Lengauer's and Dr. Boral's respective target bonus opportunity is based on individual performance goals and corporate performance goals.
-For 2014, Mr. Albers and Dr. Lengauer were eligible for performance bonuses of up to 40% and 30% of their respective base salaries.
+Mr. Albers' target bonus opportunity is based solely on corporate performance goals, and the target bonus opportunity for each of Dr. Dorsch and Ms. McCain is based on individual performance goals and corporate performance goals.
+For 2015, Mr. Albers was eligible for a performance bonus of up to 45% of his base salary.

-For 2015, Mr. Albers, Dr. Lengauer and Dr. Boral were eligible for performance bonuses of up to 45%, 35% and 30% of their respective base salaries.
 In February 2016, our board of directors awarded a bonus to Mr. Albers in the amount of \$210,375 based on our performance as a company for 2015.

-In January 2016, the compensation committee of our board of directors awarded a bonus to Dr. Lengauer in the amount of \$161,591 and awarded a bonus to Dr. Boral in the amount of \$97,692, which was pro-rated based on the commencement of his employment with us in February 2015, in each case, based on such named executive officer's individual performance and our performance as a company for 2015.
-For 2015, Dr. Boral also received a signing bonus of \$100,000 following the commencement of his employment with us in February 2015.
+For 2016, Mr. Albers was eligible for a performance bonus of up to 50% of his base salary.
+In February 2017, the compensation committee of our board of directors awarded a bonus to Mr. Albers in the amount of \$273,125 based on our performance as a company for 2016.
+For 2016, Ms. McCain was eligible for a performance bonus of up to 35% of her base salary.
+In February 2017, the compensation committee of our board of directors awarded a bonus to Ms. McCain in the amount of \$50,117, which was pro-rated based on the commencement of her employment with us in September 2016, based on her individual performance and our performance as a company for 2016.
+In addition, Ms. McCain received a signing bonus of \$100,000 following the commencement of her employment with us in November 2016.
+Dr. Dorsch was not eligible for a performance bonus based on the commencement of her employment with us in November 2016.
+Dr. Dorsch received a signing bonus of \$150,000 following the commencement of her employment with us in November 2016.